SeisoLLC/goat/.github/CONTRIBUTING.md

     task test
     ```

-    Or run `task test -- debug` run it in debug mode.
+    Or run `task test -- debug` to run it in debug mode.

 2. For speed during development, `docker` caching can be helpful: